weareunderdesign/weareunder.design/underground.md

 * peer voice: teach through sharing - nobody likes being lectured
 * suggest don't command: inspiration beats instruction - trust readers' judgment

-# culture
+# work

-where creativity thrives and innovation flourishes...
-at under, we've cultivated an environment that seamlessly blends the excitement of a startup with the focus of a creative powerhouse. our workspace is a dynamic fusion of productivity and playfulness, where groundbreaking ideas are born and nurtured.
+fast. clean. no bullshit.

+## environment

-* we embrace the chaos of remote work - our partners spans the globe like a digital octopus. find your groove, respect time zones, and your home office setup.
+we embrace the chaos of remote work - our partners spans the globe like a digital octopus. find your groove, respect time zones, and your home office setup.

-* four-day sprint madness - we work monday to thursday, 9am-6pm. but hey, if inspiration strikes at 3am on a tuesday, who are we to judge? do your best work when you're at your best.
+four-day sprint madness - we work monday to thursday, 9am-6pm. but hey, if inspiration strikes at 3am on a tuesday, who are we to judge? do your best work when you're at your best.

-* communicate and stay active, ask questions, share your crazy ideas. we're all ears (and eyes, in this case).
-* feedback: give it, take it, love it - we thrive on feedback like plants thrive on sunlight. be open, be honest, be kind. remember: iteration is the mother of innovation (or something like that).
-* stay inspired, stay weird - take time to explore new ideas, experiment, and share what makes your creative juices flow. the weirder, the better.
+stay inspired, stay weird - take time to explore new ideas, experiment, and share what makes your creative juices flow. the weirder, the better.

-# frmwrk
+## principles

 our framework for delivering exceptional products and services through three core principles:
 * smart automation - let tools do the heavy lifting
 * clear goals - know exactly where we're heading
 * rapid results - ship fast, learn faster

-## principles
+high standards are not optional. "pretty good" isn't good enough. think first. design second. never guess.

 * focused 1-3 week sprints with clear deliverables
 * value outcomes over hours
 * own your milestones: assign, manage, complete
-* estimate cost (+25-50% buffer)
-* break large projects into manageable sprints
 * move forward, not sideways

+## process

+1. **start**
+   - read the brief
+   - ask smart questions
+   - gather 5 max inspiration references
+   - propose a written concept
+   - get approval → then design

+2. **build**
+   - scope → validate vision and plan
+   - build → execute with daily progress checks
+   - ship → assess deliverables and verify satisfaction

+3. **present**
+   - clean figma. proper naming. no mess
+   - short explanation: what's the idea? why does it work?
+   - always 2 directions. never just one
+   - a draft is a thought system, not a moodboard

 ## workflow